 Help with mental health and recovery from addiction is available through Best Care Services in Madras.
 They also have centers in Bend and Redmond.
-To learn more, call (541) 504-9577.
+Call (541) 504-9577.

 Warm Springs Community Counseling offers mental health assessments as well as group and individual counseling for tribal members.
-Find them at 1233 Veterans St in Warm Springs, or call (541) 553-1161.
+Call (541) 553-1161 or find them at 1233 Veterans St. in Warm Springs.

 Deschutes County Services

-Deschutes County Health Services helps connect county residents with treatment for severe mental health and addiction issues.
-Call (541) 322-7500 for more information.
+Deschutes County Health Services helps serve County residents facing serious mental health and addiction issues.
+Call (541) 322-7500 for more information on services provided.

 24-HOUR CRISIS HOTLINES